zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 Given all these complications, one could imagine being tempted to think that attractiveness is "subjective", and that therefore I can define it any way I want, and that therefore, if I feel sad about not being "attractive", I can fix that by _changing my definition of the word "attractive"_ such that it includes me.
 Because definitions can't be "false", right!?
 There's no rule of rationality prohibiting this boundary-redrawing project—and since I want so desperately to be "attractive", there's every rule of human decency in favor of it, right?!

 So, this obviously doesn't work.
 (Okay, it "works" if you deliberately choose to define the word "work" such that it works, but it doesn't _actually_ work.)
 The motion to redefine the word "attractive" came with the purported justification that words don't have intrinsic meanings, so it can't be "wrong" to redefine it.
-But precisely _because_ words don't have intrinsic meanings, there's no reason to _want_ to redefine an _existing_ word, _except_ to piggyback off the meaning people are _already_ using that word for.
+But precisely _because_ words don't have intrinsic meanings, there's no reason to _want_ to redefine an _existing_ word, _except_ to piggyback off the meaning people are _already_ using that signal for.

 (Note that this, in itself, isn't necessarily deceptive.
 Sometimes, [coining new senses of a word that piggyback off an existing meaning can be a powerful tool for extending our vocabulary to cover new phenomena that we don't already have words for](https://www.lesswrong.com/posts/wR4PaDp2Knu5coeXx/metaphorical-extensions-and-conceptual-figure-ground)—as long as we're careful to [specify which meaning is intended](https://www.lesswrong.com/posts/shoMpaoZypfkXv84Y/variable-question-fallacies) when it's not clear from context.)